 If your company has a NUBIG, any recognized built-in gains (RBIG) could substantially raise the limitation for five years after the ownership change, allowing you to utilize more NOLs or credits.

-Generally, there are two components of the Section 382 limitation that companies must calculate:
+Generally, there are two components of the IRC Section 382 limitation that companies must calculate:

 - Base limitation